SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

   - Created the `temperature` sheet with `temp`, `temp_feel`, `temp_category`, and `temp_code`, removed duplicates, and deleted all but `temp_code` column from `CarSharing_df`.
   - Created the `time` sheet with `id`, `timestamp`, `season`, `hour`, `weekday name`, and `month name`, and removed all but `id` column from `CarSharing_df`.

-## Part 2: Database Management with SQLite
+## Part 2: Database Management with MySQLWorkbench
 ### 1. Database Creation:
   - Created an SQLite database named `carsharing.db` and imported the four CSV files (`CarSharing_df.csv`, `temperature.csv`, `weather.csv`, `time.csv`) as tables.